 By the nature of its business, BNY Mellon SA/NV finds itself in very large positive liquidity position.
-The liability side consists mostly of the customer cash deposits with mostly very short term maturities held on the sight accounts opened on BNY Mellon books and linked to their activities in the global securities markets.
-Most deposits consist of re-investment of BNY Mellon Brussels and London branches corporate trust clients' deposits into BNY Mellon SA/NV.
+The liability side consists mostly of the customer cash deposits with mostly very short term maturities held on the sight accounts and linked to their activities in the global securities markets.

-On the asset side of the balance sheet, while overdrafts occur on specific client accounts, they are mainly of technical nature and very short duration.
-They never influence in any meaningful way the overall liquidity position of BNY Mellon SA/NV.
+On the asset side of the balance sheet, overdrafts occur on specific client accounts and are mainly of technical nature and very short duration.
+They do not influence in any meaningful way the overall liquidity position of BNY Mellon SA/NV.